arrow_upward

 Relevance of e-mobility in Germany

 E-mobility has been gaining in importance for years.
-The number of e-cars has risen by almost 2,000 percent in the last five years.
-As the number of electric vehicles increases, so does the need for e-charging stations, but few e-vehicle owners have the means to install their own private charging station.
-As a result, they are dependent on charging stations in public areas, such as at the workplace or supermarket.
-In this context, parking space management also plays a key role in ensuring that the available parking spaces are used optimally and the charging stations are managed efficiently.
+The number of electric cars has risen sharply in recent years.
+As of October 1, 2025, there were already around 1.9 million in Germany (Statista 2025).
+With the increase in the number of electric vehicles, the demand for e-charging stations is also growing, but few e-vehicle owners have the means to install their own private charging station.
+This means that they are dependent on charging stations in public areas, such as at work or at the supermarket.
+In this context, parking space management also plays an important role in ensuring that available parking spaces are used optimally and charging stations are managed efficiently.

 Relevance of charging infrastructure for companies and the state